 One Man, Many Wives: African Literary Representations of Polygyny

 What then could be more apt a subject for African writing in general and the African woman writer, in particular, than polygyny, which has been globally defined as a particularly African “problem”?
-Quite astonishingly, however, when one looks for examples of African literature which make polygyny their major focus, coming up with titles is hard.
+Quite astonishingly, however, when one looks for examples of African literature that make polygyny their major focus, coming up with titles is hard.
 In fact, a survey of dictionaries and encyclopaedias of African literature is quite revealing.
-Of the range of reference works consulted, including the various Columbia guides and Simon Gikandi’s Encyclopaedia of African Literature, polygamy or polygyny are not represented by full entries at all, and the few page references to polygamy or polygyny in other entries are very generalised.
+Of the range of reference works consulted, including the various Columbia guides and Simon Gikandi’s Encyclopaedia of African Literature, polygamy or polygyny are not represented by full entries at all, and the few page references to polygamy or polygyny that exist in other entries are very generalised.
 These literary reference works suggest the following.
 Broadly, in African male writing, a defence of polygyny emerges in the late nineteenth and first quarter of the twentieth century as a counter-discourse in non-fiction tracts to colonial marriage ordinances and missionary condemnation of the practice as anti-Christian.
 Here again there are overtones of Spivak’s “voiceless” subaltern since the polemic against monogamy in these letters and pamphlets comes mainly from the first generation of colonially educated male, rather than female, observers.

 Considering works which have been canonised as part of the trajectory of African literature, rather than the non-fiction works discussed above, polygyny is generally addressed from a number of points of view in the works of a few male fiction writers.
 It forms the specific focus of the 1959 novel by T.M.
 Aluko titled One Man, One Wife and the 1970 novel, The Victims, by scholar of orature and fiction writer Isidore Okpweho.
 It is also addressed in a 1972 novel by Zimbabwean, Ndabaningi Sithole, called The Polygamist.
 While Aluko’s novel shows a polygyny so culturally entrenched that even Christianised Africans cannot abide by its monogamous ideal, Okpewho and Sithole highlight the problems of polygyny in transformed material circumstances.
 In this respect, both Sithole and Okpweho’s novels predate the concerns of the work of women writers like Mariama Bâ, Buchi Emecheta and Ama Ata Aidoo.
-Both these male and female writers highlight the anomalies and injustices of modern forms of urban polygyny which prevail when the norms and mores of the countryside are transposed onto the colonial city.
+Both these male and female writers highlight the anomalies and injustices of modern forms of urban polygyny that prevail when the norms and mores of the countryside are transposed onto the colonial city.

 Polygyny exists mainly as part of a general background in the works of most African women writers against which other issues are explored.
 Emecheta’s The Joys of Motherhood is a case in point.
 The focus of this novel falls squarely on the Igbo procreation imperative which drives the protagonist Nnu Ego’s life, against the backdrop of various culturally endorsed rationales for the multiple marriages of the husband.
 But polygyny as central exploration in works of fiction by women writers, in fact, is illustrated by extremely few examples.
 Polygyny provides the specific narrative impetus of a 1947 short story by Nigerian writer, Mabel Dove Danquah, titled “Anticipation”.
-However, it is Senegalese writer, Mariama Bâ’s 1981 novel, So Long A Letter, which has achieved iconic status as the African novel which addresses and critiques polygyny head-on.
+However, it is Senegalese writer, Mariama Bâ’s 1981 novel, So Long A Letter, that has achieved iconic status as the African novel which addresses and critiques polygyny head-on.